 Yoga pants are having a moment.
 And while they’re not new, they’ve moved beyond the gym and yoga studio into nearly every corner of our lives.

 This so-called athleisure wear trend has made a lot of people happy.
 “Once I wore [yoga pants], I never wore jeans again if I could help it,” says Sage Roundtree, a yoga instructor from North Carolina.
 But as comfy as the trend is, it has made a lot of people very unhappy—including the entire cotton industry.
 That’s because performance athletic wear isn’t made out of cotton.
 It’s made of synthetic fibers such as Lycra, polyester, and spandex.
-As demand for athleisure wear grows, demand for cotton shrinks.
+As the demand for athleisure wear grows, the demand for cotton shrinks.

 Hosts: Alexis Pedrick and Elizabeth Berry Drago

 Producer: Rigoberto Hernandez

 Our theme music was composed by Zach Young